zsofiasomlai/pbx-group-security/content/challenges/competencies/value-selling.md

 ---
-title: Value Selling
+title       : Value Selling
 key         : CP-VS
-level : ungraded
+skills      : Behaviour, Mindset, Competency difficulty  : easy area        : competency

-skills : Behaviour, Mindset, Competency difficulty  : easy area : Competency questions   :
+questions   :
     - "CP-VS-01: Describe a situation when you expressed the value of your solution in the context of long-term customer/partner needs."
     - "CP-VS-02: Tell me about a time when you successfully achieved a substantial goal that increased your organisation’s competitive advantage."